 Sustainability Impact: Clean labelling allows consumers to make up their own minds about the chemicals in their products.
 Depending on consumer needs, people can choose products with features such as less impactful production requirements or biodegradability.

 More people are now aware of the importance of bacteria that lives on and within the human body.
 Conventional wisdom around the importance killing bacteria is being questioned as research is revealing that much of the bacteria within us is linked to healthy, functional systems.
 There is an increased consumer interest in probiotics and other products that will improve health from within the body, and greater attention paid to good bacteria on the skin that is harmed by anti-bacterial products.
 New products such as Mother Dirt, a bacterial spray, restore and maintain good bacteria on the skin.

 Sustainability Impact: As antibacterial resistance is a growing problem globally, fewer products that contain antibacterial substances is a positive development.
 More research is demonstrating that growth of good bacteria is good for overall physical and mental health.

 Consumers want products that make them feel good mind, body, and soul.
 A number of brands are offering transparency around sourcing, wages, and supply chain costs in order to help consumers understand their business model.
 Brands such as Everlane, Cuyana, and Zady showcase ethically made products.
 Brands like TOMS and Warby Parker donate products to those in need.
 Businesses that don’t hurt the environment and contribute to social causes make consumers feel good about what they are buying.

-Buying products with a positive message and social justice mission can contribute to higher wages for producers, lower environmental impact, and community development.
+Sustainability Impact: Buying products with a positive message and social justice mission can contribute to higher wages for producers, lower environmental impact, and community development.
 However, this should be part of the “buy less but buy better” movement so that people do not overconsume.